matteocrippa/awesome-swift/README.md

 * [Hakuba](https://github.com/nghialv/Hakuba) - A new way to manage UITableView without the code of UITableViewDelegate and UITableViewDataSource.
 * [HamburgerButton](https://github.com/fastred/HamburgerButton) - Hamburger button with a slick animation.
 * [Hamburger button transition](https://github.com/robb/hamburger-button) - Hamburger button transition.
+* [HoneycombView](https://github.com/suzuki-0000/HoneycombView) - HoneycombView is the iOS UIView for displaying like Honyecomb layout written by swift.
 * [Hokusai](https://github.com/ytakzk/Hokusai) - A library for a cool bouncy action sheet.
 * [ImagePickerSheetController](https://github.com/larcus94/ImagePickerSheetController) - A component that replicates the custom photo action sheet in iMessage.
 * [ios-charts](https://github.com/danielgindi/ios-charts) - An iOS port of the beautiful MPAndroidChart.